kgdunn/pid-book/process-monitoring/process-monitoring.rst

 General approach
 ~~~~~~~~~~~~~~~~~~~~

-Generally, one applies the concept of control charts in 2 phases.
+Generally, one applies the concept of monitoring charts in 2 phases.
 You will see the terminology sometimes called:

-.. index:: phase 1 (control charts)
+.. index:: phase 1 (monitoring charts)

-*	**Phase I**: building and testing the control chart from off-line data that you have collected.
+*	**Phase I**: building and testing the chart from off-line data that you have collected.
 This phase is very iterative, and you will spend most of your time here.

-.. index:: phase 2 (control charts)
+.. index:: phase 2 (monitoring charts)

-*	**Phase II**: Using the control chart, on new, unseen data.
+*	**Phase II**: Using the monitoring chart, on new, unseen data.
 This phase is most often implemented with computer hardware and software for real-time display of the charts.

 What should we monitor?
 ========================